Thanks to huge rental yields and low market-value house prices in the UK, the property market is a hotbed for international buyers.

 These numbers are set to continue in the future, with changes implemented by the Chinese government increasing the appeal of overseas investment in the UK property sector.

-A report from Property Investor in 2021 noted that due to hiking house prices in China, the Chinese government implemented over 300 new regulations to curb levels of investment.
-This has led to an increased focus on the UK which offers higher rental yields than China.
+A report from Property Investor in 2021 noted that due to rising house prices in China, the Chinese government implemented over 300 new regulations to curb levels of investment.
+This has led to an increased focus on the UK, which offers higher rental yields than China.